openedx-unsupported/edx-app-ios/README.rst

 Warning!
 ========
-This is repository is scheduled for `Link deprecation and removal <https://github.com/openedx/edx-app-ios/issues/1804>`_, please use `Link this <https://github.com/openedx/openedx-app-ios>`_ instead.
+This is repository is scheduled for `deprecation and removal <https://github.com/openedx/edx-app-ios/issues/1804>`_, please use `openedx-app-ios <https://github.com/openedx/openedx-app-ios>`_ instead.

 edX iOS
 =======